Litz Wire Information

 The term litz wire is derived from the German word Litzendraht meaning "woven wire".
 They are constructed of individually insulated magnet wires either twisted or braided into a uniform pattern.
 Litz wire construction is designed to minimize the power losses exhibited in solid conductors due to "skin effect."
 Skin effect is the tendency of radio frequency current to be concentrated at the surface of the conductor.
 Litz constructions counteract this effect by increasing the amount of surface area without significantly increasing the size of the conductor.

-The GlobalSpec SpecSearch database contains information about different types of litz wire, categorized by shape.
+Different types of litz wire are categorized by shape.

 Round wire features bundles of twisted wire bound together into a round shape.

 Rectangular wire consists of insulated wires bound together and compressed into a rectangular shape.

 Braided wire is primarily used for high frequency applications.

 Buyers should specify the frequency range of the wire.
 Litz wire is very effective at reducing the impact of skin effect below 500 kHz, moderately effective for applications up to 1 MHz, and is rarely used above 2 MHz.